giladlotan/itpmssd/Week_1/Technical_Setup.md

 # Notes on Technical Setup for Class

+- If you haven't yet created your Amazon instance, [DO THAT FIRST]. (https://github.com/giladlotan/itpmssd/blob/master/Week_1/Setting_Up_Amazon_EC2.md)

 - Our remote machine:
     - Amazon's Web Services (AWS) includes a wide array of useful cloud computing services - including computation and storage.
     - For the purposes of this class, we'll be using an Instance running on Amazon's Elastic Compute Cloud (EC2) - one of the many services it offers.